-Ropes WHEEL WEIGHTS
+Ropes LEAD WHEEL WEIGHTS

-To consist of lead tire balances with or without iron clips.
+To consist of lead wheel weights with or without iron clips.
 Not to include scrap lead, lugs or plates unless specifically agreed to.
 To be free of foreign material.
-Review packaging specifications and regulatory status pertaining to shipping with buyer prior to sale.
+Final material specifications to be determined between buyer and seller.